TymoteuszChatys/chess-terminal-cpp/research.md

 ## 2.2 Board Game Representation (in house)

+Usually want to utilize more than one board representation at different times, for efficiency -> execution efficiency and memory footprint but we also need to consider the complexity.
+If it is simpler, it may be easier to debug.

+Array piece lists were first used in early programs but the newer approach is bitboards which are found to be more efficient but a more elaborate approach.

+A full description requires:
+1. location of each piece
+2. whose turn it is to move
+3. 50-move draw rule
+4. castling abailability
+5. en passant capture possibility
+6. (three-fold repetition draw) -> but will need a complete history of the game from the last irreversible action, can be usually tracked in seperate data structures.

+Space list array (8x8) two dimensional or 64 one dimensional

+1. 0 -> empty
+2. positive -> white
+3. negative -> black
+4. with pawn = 1, knight = 2 ...

+Problem with this is checking that each move stays on the board therefore:

-10x12 Board array method (Array of length 120) -> much etter than a 8x8(=64) array due to the simplicity of finding illegal moves
+10x12 Board array method (Array of length 120) -> much better than a 8x8(=64) array due to the simplicity of finding illegal moves

 https://www.chessprogramming.org/10x12_Board

 ---> Kozdrowicki, Edward & Cooper, Dennis.
 (1973).
 COKO III: the Cooper-Koz chess program.
 Commun.
 ACM.
 16. 411-427.
 10.1145/362280.362288.

 Discussed above of an implementationn in Fortran.

+#### Bitboards

+64-bit sequence of bits (0 ir 1) -> indicates the absence or presence of samne state of each space on the board.
+A board can then be represented using a series of bitboards.

+e.g. Series of bitboards for each piece type, for each side.